vallis/synthlisa/README.txt

 - Now you can go to the "examples" directory, run a few of the Python (*.py) scripts ("python scriptname.py") and plot their results ("gnuplot -persist scriptname.plt").
-  [Note: pending the XML-ization of synthLISA output, the examples directory is currently scarcely populated.
-But this should change with version 1.3.]
+  [Note: after the XML-ization of synthLISA output, the examples directory has become scarcely populated, as the example scripts are converted.
+Stay tuned.]

 - Read the tutorial in Section 7, the documentation (synthlisa.pdf), and the user discussions and feedback on the Synthetic LISA